 The Association receives contributions in the form of charitable gift annuities, under which the Association agrees to pay the donor or the donor's designee a fixed amount for a period of time.
 Upon the death of the beneficiaries, the remaining assets will be distributed by the Association to itself.
-The fair value of the assets has been included in the Association's statements of financial position, and a corresponding liability has been recorded to reflect the present value of the required lifetime payments to the named beneficiaries using discount rates ranging from 1.2% to 3.2% for each of the years ended December 31, 2022 and 2021, in accounts payable and accrued expenses in the statements of financial position.
-The difference between the fair value of the agreements is reported as contribution revenue in net assets with or without donor restrictions in the accompanying statement of activities.
+The fair value of the assets has been included in the Association's statements of financial position, and a corresponding liability has been recorded to reflect the present value of the required lifetime payments to the named beneficiaries using discount rates ranging from 1.2% to 2.4% for the year ended December 31, 2023 and ranging from 1.2% to 3.2% for the year ended December 31, 2022, in accounts payable and accrued expenses in the statements of financial position.
+The difference between the fair value of the assets received and the present value of the obligation to named beneficiaries under the agreements is reported as contribution revenue in net assets with or without donor restrictions in the accompanying statement of activities.
 Realized and unrealized gains and losses, and interest and dividend revenue from the investments are also recorded as nonoperating changes in the accompanying statement of activities.
 Payments of the obligations are reflected as adjustment to the liability.
 Amortization of discounts and changes in actuarial assumptions are reflected in the statement of activities as change in value of split-interest agreements.